 In our school we ensure that we follow Cheshire East's Multi-agency Practice Standards to ensure that our work, on behalf of our children, is of a consistently good standard.
 We use these standards to challenge other workers on behalf of children where the standards are not being met.
+The Headteacher and the DSL are aware of the Cheshire East Escalation Procedure Escalation (cescp.org.uk).

-8.0 Concerns about a child- recording and reporting:
+8.0 Concerns about a child-recording and reporting:

 Our recording procedures are in line with those outlined in Cheshire East's "Recording and Reporting Guidance."
-2021; the Designated Safeguarding Lead and the Deputy Lead are aware of this document.
+2022; the Designated Safeguarding Lead and the Deputy Lead are aware of this document.